 🎀 Summary

-All of the selected destinations have a growing and/or an existing nomad community, coworking spaces, as well as decent accommodation options.
+All of the selected destinations have a growing or existing nomad community, coworking spaces, and decent accommodation options.

 That's it for now.
 Which one is your favorite destination in Southeast Asia?
 Tell us in our community here.